rajakolluru/cheniledocs.github.io/pages/codex-docs/056-chenile-service-registry-guide.md

 `ServiceRegistryCache` is a near-cache keyed by `(serviceId, serviceVersion)`, and it also tracks the latest known version for each service id.

+From `2.1.24` onward, that cache also uses a shared semantic fingerprint so repeated startup publishing does not multiply logically identical entries in memory.

 ### `service-registry-service`

 This module hosts the registry as a Chenile service backed by persistence.